When it comes to VPNs, I like to be a bit finicky.

 So, I decided to check out what’s what for myself.

 Hotspot Shield uses a proprietary protocol called Catapult Hydra that’s designed to enhance speeds as compared to other services.

 I started the process with a 32Mbps connection and got down to business for all the best VPN in Malaysia here.

-Since Hotspot Shield doesn’t allow selection of individual servers but only the location country, I couldn’t really check out multiple servers in the same location.
+Since Hotspot Shield doesn’t allow the selection of individual servers but only the location country, I couldn’t really check out multiple servers in the same location.